SuperOfficeDocs/superoffice-docs/docs/diary/tutorials/rss-feed-vb/index.md

 An XML stylesheet, which is referenced on the first line in the example above, formats how the feed is displayed.
 The stylesheet will be discussed later in the article.
 Let’s take a look at how the activity is generated and passed to the feed.

-The code example uses the **SuperOffice.CRM.ArchiveLists.ActivityArchiveProvider** to retrieve the activities registered by another user on the current user’s contact.
+The code example uses the **SuperOffice.CRM.ArchiveLists.ActivityArchiveProvider** to retrieve the activities registered by another user on the current user's contact.

 ### Section 1